Not allowed to apply a service-type API to a CA-signed certificate without hostname check passing

 Resolution

-• Create forward and reverse DNS entries for the NSX Managers and VIP fully qualified domain names (FQDN).
+• Create A or AAAA (if using IPv6) and PTR (reversed) DNS entries for the NSX Managers and VIP fully qualified domain names (FQDN).

 • Ensure DNS records of the NSX Managers and VIP hostnames match the FQDN entries for the CA-signed certificate